Best Car Seats for Newborns

 When looking at the different models on the market, it’s worth comparing features and seeing which ones offer the best value and fit for your vehicle.

-One final consideration to make when looking at different car seats for newborns is how they install.
+One final consideration to make when looking at different car seats for newborns is how they install and fit your vehicle.
 Keep in mind all infant and convertible car seats used in Canada must bear the Transport Canada sticker.
-This sticker also indicates the infant seat or convertible seat or infant base can attach to the vehicle using a seatbelt or LATCH system.
+This sticker also indicates the infant seat or convertible seat or infant base can attach to the vehicle using the vehicle's seatbelt or LATCH system.

-All modern cars since 2002 have LATCH anchor points.
-Determine whether and where in the backseat your vehicle has the LATCH system.
+All cars since 2002 have LATCH anchor points.
+Determine where in the backseat your vehicle has the LATCH system.
 LATCH stands for Lower Anchors and Tethers for Children.
 Your vehicle may otherwise indicate a Universal Anchorage System (UAS) or European ISOFIX system, which are similar.
 Your vehicle manual can also help you locate these.

 LATCH allows car seats to attach using fixed anchor points in the back seat of a vehicle.
 This extra indicator for where a car seat belongs in a vehicle can add a level of ease. safety and security.
-A seatbelt installation is deemed equally as safe as LATCH use.
+Transport Canada defines a seatbelt installation as equally as safe as LATCH use.
 Your vehicle may define which system is preferred or special considerations for achieving a secure install.
 Manufacturers of car seats may indicate an upper weight in which a seatbelt is preferred for securing the seat to the vehicle.

-How secure a seat installs to your vehicle is indicated by a 1" or less allowance of movement side to side.
+How secure a seat installs to your vehicle is indicated by a 1" or less allowance of movement at the belt path side to side.

 Reading your vehicle manual's CRS (Child restraint system) section can assist you in steps for getting a secure fit in the various backseat positions of your vehicle.
 When you have purchased a car seat please plan to additionally familiarize yourself in reading your car seat manual.